-The school year is nearing its end for you high-schoolers, and you must be busier than ever.
-Upperclassmen fret over AP tests and SATs, but it’s not all serious.
-Junior Prom and Senior Ball are around the corner if not already past, and many students are planning pleasantly hectic summer vacations.
-Some of you will be chilling in Tortuga like Jack Sparrow while others will be taking fun summer courses in esoteric realms.
+The school year is nearing its end, and you students must be busier than ever.
+Upperclassmen fret over AP tests and SATs, but fun times are right around the corner.
+Junior Prom and Senior Ball are coming up (if not already past) and many students are planning exciting summer vacations.
+Some of you will be taking well-deserved rest at home, while others will be taking challenging summer courses to advance your academic knowledge.
 Others will be vying for spots at competitive summer programs.
 And as the weight of school becomes heavier than ever, you start to think why?
 What is so important about these seemingly random dichotomies of high school such as AP and non-AP?
 Is stressing out over AP, Honors, and non-Honors even worth it?

-Also there has been an increase in students from low-income backgrounds and underrepresented minorities enrolling in AP courses.
+There has also been an increase in students from low-income backgrounds and underrepresented minorities enrolling in AP courses.
 AP courses are becoming more accessible and evening out the playing field.
 This has led to an even greater weight given to AP courses.